metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/cad/cad_concepts.rst

    Cargo module part with three datum planes to define a mounting interface

 In our OpenMETA project, we have Component representations for both the Antenna and Cargo Module.
-The **Cargo_to_Antenna** ports through with they are connected provides rules for how the surfaces of one should be constraints to the surfaces of the other:
+The **Cargo_to_Antenna** ports through which they are connected provides rules for how the surfaces of one should be constrained to the surfaces of the other:

 ================ =============== ====================